Betts/Homework1/README.md

 java HW1

-This program will run for several minutes, approximately 4 minutes in our testing on my machine, and output to a newly created file called "primes.txt", which should appear in the same directory as HW1.java.
+This program will run for several minutes, approximately 4 minutes in testing on my machine, and output to a newly created file called "primes.txt", which should appear in the same directory as HW1.java.
 This output will be in the following format: